bpstarr/songs/README.md

 * A file upload was excuted for the user to add profile pictures.
 A static file was used to save the image and the filename was saved to the database, which saves space.

+* Users can add their favorite songs, the artist's name, the genre, and a quick description of why they like the song.